Graph-SCP: Accelerating Set Cover Problems with Graph Neural Networks: Results

-The effectiveness of Graph-SCP is linked to its initial threshold.
-A suitable value for this threshold depends on the density and characteristics of specific SCP instance.
-We present a threshold sensitivity analysis and a distribution of thresholds for each instance type in Figures \ref{thresholds} and \ref{run_count} of the Appendix.
-In practice, we set high initial threshold values with a decrement size of 10 and allow the Graph-SCP system to continually reduce the thresholds as needed.

 Graph-SCP has optimal performance on instances with densities within the range of 0.1 and 0.2.
 However, the acceleration in runtime diminishes for instances below a density of 0.02.
 We attribute this to the highly imbalanced nature of the classification task, where the number of solution sets relative to all possible sets becomes skewed.
-We discuss additional results with a fixed problem size and varying densities in Figure \ref{dense_speed} of the Appendix.
+To demonstrate, we test on instances with a fixed number of rows (600) and columns (1000) while varying the density.
+Costs are picked uniformly between 0 and 100.
+Results are shown in Figure \ref{dense_speed}, where we see that the speedup achieved by Graph-SCP is stable across a wide range of densities and gradually decreases as the density of the problem decreases.

+Figure \ref{run_count} shows the distribution of the number of times the threshold is reduced for each instance type as well as the initial starting threshold values.
+All instance types can share the same initial threshold since Graph-SCP automatically reduces it as needed.
+In our experiments, we determine the initial threshold value empirically by scanning threshold values until most validation instances yield a feasible (but not necessarily optimal) solution within the selected subgraph.
+Figure \ref{run_count} demonstrates that different instance types exhibit varying patterns in how thresholds are reduced and highlights the flexibility of our setup.
+This approach enables Graph-SCP to dynamically adapt to the unique characteristics of each instance type, optimizing performance based on the specific demands of the problem.

 For larger SCP instances, Graph-SCP is faster than directly solving the problem because the reduction in the problem size is substantial.
 For smaller SCP instances, Graph-SCP can be marginally slower than directly solving the problem, because the overhead of a forward pass through the GNN is larger than the benefit of reducing the problem size.
+We also show the impacts of various components of Graph-SCP through an ablation study in Table \ref{ablation}.

+Finally, we also compare Graph-SCP's performance by replacing Graph-SAGE as the GNN used with Graph Attention Networks (GAT) \cite{velickovic2018graph}, Graph Convolutional Network (GCN) \cite{kipf2016semi}, Graph Isomorphism Networks (GIN) \cite{xu2018powerful}, and Chebyshev GCN \cite{defferrard2016convolutional} with average runtime speed-ups of $3.52 \pm 0.51$, $3.74 \pm 0.92$, $4.16 \pm 0.68$ and $7.98 \pm 0.74$, respectively, on Instance Type 1.
+We posit that differences in performance are due to limiting the sizes of each model to approximately 2 million parameters to be comparable to each other.